Remember the Sabbath

 New Covenant Sabbath

-Christians generally treat the Fourth Commandment as a binding spiritual guideline, and intentionally set aside one day each week for rest and worship.
-One might reasonably argue that the Sabbath commandment does not mention any names for the days of the week and therefore it doesn’t matter what day a believer rests.
-After all, the commandment only says to work six days and then rest the seventh day and there is no astronomical basis for determining which day of the week is the first or the seventh.
+Christians generally treat the Fourth Commandment as a binding spiritual guideline, and intentionally set aside the first day of each week for rest and worship.
+One might reasonably argue that the Sabbath commandment does not mention any names for the days of the week and therefore it doesn't matter what day a believer rests.
+After all, the commandment only says to work six days and then rest the seventh day.
 Yet, inherent in the Fourth Commandment would be the tacit understanding that the weekly calendar then in use would continue and with only a few exceptions the days of the week have been observed in the same manner ever since.
 In the end the question still remains – seventh day or first day?

 The Lord's Day